tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Since servers process either ClientHelloInner or ClientHelloOuter, and ClientHelloInner contains an HPKE-derived nonce, it is not possible for an attacker to "cut and paste" the ECHO value in a different Client Hello and learn information from ClientHelloInner.
-This is because attacker lacks access to the HPKE-derived nonce used to derive the handshake secrets.
+This is because the attacker lacks access to the HPKE-derived nonce used to derive the handshake secrets.

 ### Avoid widely-deployed shared secrets